 How many students in postsecondary education have a disability?

-Eleven percent of undergraduates in both 2007–08 and 2011–12 reported having a disability.
-In 2011–12, the percentage of undergraduates who reported having a disability was 11 percent for both males and females.
-However, there were some differences in the percentages of undergraduates with disabilities by characteristics such as veteran status, age, dependency status, and race/ethnicity.
-For example, 21 percent of undergraduates who were veterans reported having a disability, compared with 11 percent of undergraduates who were not veterans.
-The percentage of undergraduates having a disability was higher among those age 30 and over (16 percent) than among 15- to 23-year-olds (9 percent) and 24- to 29-year-olds (11 percent).
-Among dependent undergraduates, 9 percent reported having a disability, which was lower than the percentages for independent undergraduates who were married (13 percent) or unmarried (14 percent).
-Compared to undergraduates of other racial/ethnic groups, a lower percentage of Asian undergraduates (8 percent) had a disability.
-The percentage of postbaccalaureate students who reported having a disability in 2011–12 (5 percent) was lower than the percentage for undergraduates (11 percent).
+Nineteen percent of undergraduates in 2015–16 reported having a disability.
+In 2015–16, the percentage of undergraduates who reported having a disability was 19 percent for male students and 20 percent for female students.
+There were some differences in the percentages of undergraduates with disabilities by characteristics such as veteran status, age, dependency status, and race/ethnicity.
+For example, 26 percent of undergraduates who were veterans reported having a disability, compared with 19 percent of undergraduates who were not veterans.
+The percentage of undergraduates having a disability was higher among those age 30 and over (23 percent) than among 15- to 23-year-olds (18 percent).
+Among dependent undergraduates, 17 percent reported having a disability, which was lower than the percentages for independent undergraduates who were married (21 percent) or unmarried (24 percent).
+A lower percentage of Asian undergraduates (15 percent) had a disability than White, Hispanic, and Black undergraduates (21, 18, and 17 percent, respectively).
+The percentage of postbaccalaureate students who reported having a disability (12 percent) was lower than the percentage for undergraduates (19 percent).

 — Not available.

 NOTE: Data are based on a sample survey of students who enrolled at any time during the school year.
-Data exclude Puerto Rico.
+Data exclude students attending institutions in Puerto Rico.
 Detail may not sum to totals because of rounding.
 Race categories exclude persons of Hispanic ethnicity.
-Some data have been revised from previously published figures.

 Other Resources: (Listed by Release Date)